Have you ever heard of the hunger-fullness scale?

 In theory, this is a helpful tool.
 In practice, it doesn’t work how it’s designed.

-For me and many of my clients, the hunger-fullness scale creates unnecessary preoccupation with hunger and fullness and causes us to question our eating to the point where we felt like we were doing something wrong if we didn’t eat at the “right time.”
+For me, the hunger-fullness scale creates unnecessary preoccupation with hunger and fullness and causes us to question our eating to the point where we felt like we were doing something wrong if we didn’t eat at the “right time.”

 For a long time in my journey of healing with food, I felt guilty if I was ever full and satisfied.
 Not feeling hungry made me afraid that I still wouldn’t be hungry by the time the next meal rolled around, and I’d be in a catch 22 — I’d feel left out if I didn’t participate, and guilty if I ate when I wasn’t hungry.